Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 That is a limitation of the evidence base.

-A serious evidence lane should document:
+A serious evidence series should document:

 - cases where SignWriting instruction was tried and did not continue
 - communities or institutions that preferred other approaches